Xilinx/xacc/docs/contributing.md

-# Contributing to XACC Resources Page
+# Contributing to HACC Resources Page

 We welcome contributions from the community to this GitHub repository.

 ## What to contribute

-We welcome contributions related to XACC in the following areas:
+We welcome contributions related to HACC in the following areas:

 * Publications
 * Examples